Drug Combo Achieves 60% Response Rate

 A Dutch phase II clinical trial found that combining pembrolizumab (Keytruda) with lenvatinib achieved a 60% objective response rate in patients with pleural mesothelioma whose disease progressed after first-line immunotherapy.
 The results offer a potential new option for patients with limited second-line choices.

-The PEMMELA study, a single-center trial conducted in the Netherlands, enrolled 20 patients with pleural mesothelioma that had advanced after treatment with nivolumab plus ipilimumab—the current standard first-line immunotherapy regimen.
+The PEMMELA study, a single-center trial conducted at the Netherlands Cancer Institute in Amsterdam, enrolled 20 patients with pleural mesothelioma that had advanced after treatment with nivolumab plus ipilimumab.
+The current standard first-line immunotherapy regimen.
+The Netherlands Cancer Institute is a comprehensive cancer center that runs clinical and translational thoracic oncology research, including studies of immunotherapy and targeted agents in pleural mesothelioma.

 Key Response Data